As a business owner, you’re juggling a lot of day-to-day to tasks and may not have time come up with ideas for your next email or promotion.

 Recognize this is an expensive time for parent shoppers by offering a discount.
-Shoplet, an online office supply store, offered a 15 percent discount to customers on its email list.
-If you offer a service such as a salon, spa or car mechanic tailor your message for stressed parents or college bound students
+Corel, a software company, offered a 40 percent discount to customers on its email list.
+If you offer a service such as a salon, spa or car mechanic, tailor your message for stressed parents or college-bound students

 A favorite teacher contest

 Everyone has a favorite teacher, so invite your customers to participate in a favorite teacher contest via email.
 Put a call for nominations on Facebook, and then have your customers vote on their favorite entrants.
 Award the winners with a prize package from your company.